Coronado IslandAddress Coronado Island, Coronado, CA 92118, USA

 Coronado Island draws a lot of tourists, and you may be wondering why.
 It's home to a Naval Air Station and the U. S. Navy SEALS center, but it's not the military that attracts tourists.
 It's not Frank Baum's Oz House, Wallis Simpson's home or the Coronado Island Museum, either.
 It's not even the famous Hotel del Coronado.

-Most people go to Coronado for the white, sandy beaches that have earned it numerous ratings as one of top ten beaches in the United States.
+Most people go to Coronado for the white, sandy beaches that have earned it numerous ratings as one of the top ten beaches in the United States.
 Visitors also like Coronado Island for its quiet, laid-back simplicity and for its beautiful views of the downtown San Diego skyline.